koalagang/awesome-browserless/README.md

 Use one of the following:
 * [Brave](https://brave.com/) (a private Chromium-based browser)
 * [LibreWolf](https://librewolf-community.gitlab.io/) (Firefox but entirely FOSS and with better defaults)
-* [Qutebrowser](https://qutebrowser.org/) (a lightweight browser keyboard-driven browser)
+* [Qutebrowser](https://qutebrowser.org/) (a lightweight keyboard-driven browser)
 * [Lynx](https://lynx.browser.org/) (the oldest actively maintained text-based browser)
 * [w3m](http://w3m.sourceforge.net/) (a text-based browser which supports image viewing)

-I would also suggest that you use [Surfraw](https://gitlab.com/surfraw/Surfraw/) and then aliasing your preferred search engine (e.g. alias ddg='sr duckduckgo') to make using text-based browsers more convienient and also [block trackers using your localhost file](https://www.youtube.com/watch?v=VPfpCVW7ZvM) or even [network level](https://pi-hole.net/).
+I would also suggest that you use [Surfraw](https://gitlab.com/surfraw/Surfraw/) and then aliasing your preferred search engine (e.g. alias ddg='sr duckduckgo') to make using text-based browsers more convienient and also [block trackers using your localhost file](https://www.youtube.com/watch?v=VPfpCVW7ZvM) or even [network level blocking](https://pi-hole.net/).

 # Community-based?
 Currently I am the only one working on this list but feel free to make a pull request.